Home

 • "Looking unto Jesus the author and finisher of our faith; who for the joy that was set before him endured the cross, despising the shame, and is set down at the right hand of the throne of God."

 God both is the author or creator of the faith we have, but also will see it through to the finish (Philippians 1:6).
-But we should be careful to note that God's moving us to do good does not in any way take away man's responsibility for his sins, and his refusal to be obedient.
-It's just that when we are obedient, it is because of God.
-We must strive to humbly surrender our will to the will of God, and that means accepting what the word of God says, despite what we might believe is right in our own eyes.
-True salvation is born of this humble Spirit of surrender, where our will is changed to receive His word as authoritative and binding.
+But we should be careful to note that God's moving us to do good does not in any way take away man's responsibility for his sins or his refusal to be obedient.
+It's just that when we are obedient, it is because God has stepped in and become our help.
+We must strive to humbly surrender our will to the will of God, and that means accepting what the Word of God says, despite what we might believe is right in our own eyes.
+True salvation is born of this humble Spirit of surrender, where our will is changed to receive His Word as authoritative and binding.

 James 1:21